 WEP encryption is unworkable for protecting your wireless network.

-WEP (stands for Wired Equivalent Privacy – is one of security algorithms for wireless networks) ) it just gives users a false sense of security that can be easily cracked in a minute.
+WEP (stands for Wired Equivalent Privacy – is one of the security algorithms for wireless networks) just give users a false sense of security that can be easily cracked in a minute.

-Even a novice hacker can breakdown a WEP password within minutes that proves it a useless piece of protection.
+Even a novice hacker can break down a WEP password within minutes which proves it a useless piece of protection.